HBU/Translate/秘籍：让学习Android开发更容易.md

-# Top tips to make learning Android development easier
+# Top tips to make learning Android development easier :us:
-# 秘籍：让学习Android开发更容易
+# 秘籍：让学习Android开发更容易 :cn:
 ##### Source：https://www.androidauthority.com/top-tips-make-learning-android-development-easier-829306/
 ------------------
 Learning to program is not easy, and you shouldn’t let anyone else tell you otherwise!